Why I Cant Focus At Work? How To Hack The Brain To Focus More?

-There are many reasons why people cant focus at work.
-For some, it may be a result of poor work/life balance.
+There are many reasons why people can’t focus at work.
+For some, it may result from poor work/life balance.
 For others, it may be due to distractions in the environment.
-And for still others, it may be a result of their own biology.
-This article discusses Why you Cant Focus At Work and how to hack your brain to focus more.
+And for still others, it may result from their biology.
+This article discusses Why you have difficulty concentrating at work and how to hack your brain to focus more.

 The Signs Of Being Unable To Focus

-It is easy to notice signs of cant focus at work.
+It’s easy to see signs of can’t focus at work.
 These symptoms include:

 • Trouble remembering details from just a few seconds ago.